Resource Saving via Ensemble Techniques for Quantum Neural Networks: Discussion

 Results from Experiment IV are reported in Figure~\ref{fig:wine_all}.
 Although they cannot be directly compared to the previous results due to the intrinsically different nature of the problem, there are few comparative insights that can be gained from the respective plot of Accuracy curves.
 First, all the models except bagging with 30\% of the features achieve the same accuracy score of 97.2\% using 10 layers.
 The performances of Bag.\_0.3\_0.2 and Bag.\_0.3\_1.0 are still relatively strong, however, having an accuracy score of 94.2\% and 96.9\% respectively.
 Given the very low complexity of these two models, this is a striking result.

 A further notable aspect of the Accuracy curves is that all ensemble models converge with far fewer layers than FM.
 In particular, they require 3 layers in order to reach a performance plateau on average, after which they saturate and the accuracy score reaches saturation as well.
-By contrast, FM struggles to achieve a comparable accuracy score, only achieving an accuracy greater than 90\% when $l \geq 7$.
+By contrast, FM struggles to achieve a comparable accuracy score, only achieving accuracy greater than 90\% when $l \geq 7$.
 This means that the ensemble models are able to learn and capture the complex relationships between the input features far more efficiently than FM, which requires a much deeper architecture to attain comparable results.
 This observation is particularly relevant when considering the implementation of these models on NISQ devices, where the number of qubits and the coherence time are severely limited.

-Moreover, as expected, bagging models with 100\% of the samples obtain a higher accuracy score than their counterparts with 20\% of the features given the same number of layers.
+As expected, bagging models with 100\% of the samples obtain almost everywhere (especially with few layers), a higher accuracy score than their counterparts with 20\% of the features given the same number of layers.
 This suggests that using more training samples can improve the performance of ensemble models provided that the number of layers is low, as it allows them to better capture the underlying patterns of class discriminability in the data.

+Finally, Table~\ref{tab:ensemble_size_IV} shows the performance of the bagging models with varying ensemble sizes.
+The outcomes confirm the previously observed pattern that increasing the ensemble size leads to an increment in the Accuracy calculated on the test set.
+This indicates that the use of larger ensembles can contribute to improving the accuracy and robustness of the quantum predictive models.